 - Lovely Views ID: If you have more than one copy of Lovely Views installed or Quickie is having trouble detecting whether Lovely Views is installed or not, you can enter Lovely Views app id to tell Quickie which app/install to use.

-- Enable the 'Misc' folder: When checked, any views not groups will be placed in a special 'Misc' folder.
+- Enable the 'Misc' folder: When checked, any views that are in a folder will be placed in a special 'Misc' folder.
 If unchecked, views which are uncategorised will appear at the top level

 - 'Misc' folder name: This allows you to rename the "Misc" folder to something else.
 If this is blank, then it will default to "Misc".

-- Place 'Misc' folder at bottom of list: When checked, the 'Misc' folder (or ungrouped views) will be shown at the bottom, after all other groups.
+- Place 'Misc' folder at bottom of list: When checked, the 'Misc' folder (folderless views) will be shown at the bottom, after all other folders.

-- Enable the 'Personal' folder: When checked, if you have any personal views, they'll be grouped separately from other views.
+- Enable the 'Personal' folder: When checked, if you have any personal views, they'll appear in the Personal folder, to separate them from other views.

 - 'Personal' folder name: If using the personal folder, this allows you to rename it.

-- Place 'Personal' folder/views at bottom of list: If ticked, the "Personal" folder will be at the bottom of the list groups.
-If not ticked, then the "Personal" folder is presented at the top of the list of views.
+- Place 'Personal' folder/views at bottom of list: If ticked, the "Personal" folder will be at the bottom of the list folders.
+If not ticked, then the "Personal" folder is presented at the top of the list of folders.

-- Additional view grouping separator: When grouping views, by default you use two colons ('::') in the name of the view, to indicate groups.
+- Additional view folder separator: When folderizing views, by default you use two colons ('::') in the name of the view, to indicate folders.
 If you'd prefer to use something else (like a forward slash), you can specify that here.
 Note: whatever you enter here will be used in addition to '::'.

 If both "Place 'Misc' folder at bottom of list" and "Place 'Personal' folder/views at bottom of list", then these folders will be at the bottom with "Misc" appearing above "Personal".